 The Express Entry system has three versatile immigration options:

-Failure in remaining truthful when providing your information can result in the rejection of your application.
+Failure to remain truthful when providing your information can result in the rejection of your application.
 We therefore urge candidates to exercise integrity and honesty throughout the application process.

 The Application Process under the Express Entry